Jelle-S/aoc2024/src/AOC2024/Day13/README.md

 # The math

 Watch out!
-Psuedo math incoming.
+Pseudo math incoming.
 Thanks to my lovely wife for explaining this to my simple mind.

 Given: